 I think every user of the Graphical Mapping tool has already used the boolean function ifWithoutElse and knows about the node function createIf.
-I want to show how the Mapping Tool interprets these function and how the internal representation with the special string constant suppress looks like.
+I want to show how the Mapping Tool interprets these functions and how the internal representation with the special string constant suppress looks like.

 The boolean function ifWithoutElse

-This function is always used, when you want to choose to correct data for a single element.
+This function is always used when you want to choose to correct data for a single element.
 Look at this example:

 We want to choose the Material text in English and move it to the target source.
 The texts in the other languages are not relevant.

 We define the mapping as follows:

 The context references of LANGKEY and TEXT are set to MATERIAL to have all entries of the elements in the same context.

 Let us now look at the queues: